National Park Krka Waterfalls – visitors guide

 Road approach either from Sibenik-Tromilja-Lozovac or from Knin-Drnis-Tromilja-Lozovac.

-Official entrance Skradin ( my favorite)
+Official entrance Skradin

-With car you reach the national park by road from Sibenik-Tromilja-Skradin or from Knin-Drnis-Tromilja-Skradin.
+With car, you reach the national park by road from Sibenik-Tromilja-Skradin or from Knin-Drnis-Tromilja-Skradin.

-Alternative ways to reach Skradin entrance:
+Alternative ways to reach Skradin entrance

-When is the best time to visit park:
+When is the best time to visit park

 National park Krka offers a number of guided excursions which can be bought as an ad on to the entrance tickets: